 Mr. Vizquerra currently serves as director of the Corporation, and has served in that capacity since December 2011.
 His current principal occupation is President and Chief Executive Officer of O3 Mining, and has served in that capacity since the inception of O3 Mining in July 2019.
 From August 2011 until the completion of the 2015 Arrangement, Mr. Vizquerra served as President and CEO of the Corporation and served as the Executive Vice President, Strategic Development of the Corporation from October 2016 until November 2019.
-Mr. Vizquerra has a Bachelor's degree in Civil Engineering from the Universidad Peruana de Ciencias Aplicadas, a Master's of Science in mineral exploration from Queen's University, and a Diploma in Finance from Universidad del Pacifico.
-He currently also serves as a director of Discovery Metals Inc, Alio Gold and Sierra Metals Inc. In March 2019, Mr Vizquerra is currently finishing the General Management Program (GMP) at the Wharton School of Business.
-Mr. Vizquerra received the Peter Munk Award for Young Mining Professionals.
+Mr. Vizquerra has a Bachelor's degree in Civil Engineering from the Universidad Peruana de Ciencias Aplicadas, a Master's of Science in mineral exploration from Queen's University, a Diploma in Finance from Universidad del Pacifico, and has completed the General Management Program (GMP) at the Wharton School of Business.
+He currently also serves as a director of Discovery Metals Inc, Alio Gold and Sierra Metals Inc. In March 2019, Mr. Vizquerra received the Peter Munk Award for Young Mining Professionals.